Currency Slope Strength is an advanced Forex tool that measures currency power. It helps a trader determine the direction of a trend and entry points.

 To determine how strong the currency is, Currency Slope Strength looks at the angle of slope of the TMA (Triangular Moving Average) lines.
 Instead of using the averaged TMA values, Currency Slope Strength transforms them by using its algorithm.
 This is how it avoids lagging which is characteristic for the TMA.

 If the indicator reverses and starts moving back to zero, this means that the price momentum has slowed down.
 If the slope angle is positive and increasing, the currency price is growing faster.
 As already mentioned, Currency Slope Strength is more sensitive to price changes than TMA.

-The biggest advantages of the CSS indictor is that it’s easy-to-use and generates straightforward signals.
+The biggest advantage of the CSS indicator is that it’s easy-to-use and generates straightforward signals.
 A dramatic deviation from the zero line means that one currency has a solid advantage over the other.
 The indicator crossing the zero line means that a trend is changing its direction.

 Currency Slope Indicator signals

 - If the two lines cross, a trend is changing its direction.
 In this case, the indicator will notify a trader by displaying a vertical line opposite the currency values.

 - If both lines are moving outside the channel, one currency starts to slow down and the other starts to speed up.
 This signal indicates the emergence of a strong trend, and therefore a good entry opportunity.

 - Another scenario is when the lines cross near the zero line and inside the channel.
 Since neither currency is trending, you shouldn’t count on big profits.
 This signal may precede the emergence of a strong uptrend or downtrend.
 The best thing you can do is to wait until the situation clears up.

 - One line moves inside the channel, while the other one leaves the channel.
 This signal says a new trend is emerging.